I love that video titled “Nun Destroying Pro Cyclist with Vintage Bike.” Riding downhill is fun, isn’t it?

-However, it’s really crazy to humiliate pro cyclists with a vintage bike.
-But, when you are on a single-speed fixie, it’s quite possible to ride at pace.
+However, it’s crazy to humiliate pro cyclists with a vintage bike.
+But you can ride at pace when you are on a single-speed fixie.
 Let me explain.

 When you ride a single speed, the gear is fixed.
 The fixed gear is almost like the highest gear of a multispeed bike.